ActiveInferenceInstitute/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/NormsScripts_Lecture/Transcripts/Prose/CCL2023-08_Norms, Scripts, Narratives, Languages Lecture ~ Mahault Albarracin ~ ActInf Social Sciences 2023.m4a.sentences.csv_transcript.md

 22:10 [[start:1330660][end:1340812]] So this ties us very nicely to the notion of agency that we explored before in regimes of expectations by Axel Constance.
 [[start:1340956][end:1352200]] We elaborate that Deontay cues enable the environment to learn about the behavior of its inhabitants, effectively outsourcing the epistemic and pragmatic values of any behavior.

-22:35 [[start:1355450][end:1360230]] You can see that the expansion of active inference here takes on a whole other meaning.
+22:35 [[start:1355450][end:1360230]] You can see that the expansion of Active Inference here takes on a whole other meaning.

-22:42 [[start:1362090][end:1376060]] So active inference allows for dynamic adaptation, enables the individual to update their internal models better anticipate and connect to their environment, such that the environment and the individual mutually model each other.
+22:42 [[start:1362090][end:1376060]] So Active Inference allows for dynamic adaptation, enables the individual to update their internal models better anticipate and connect to their environment, such that the environment and the individual mutually model each other.
-[[start:1376990][end:1382750]] The deontic value here serves as a common thread between active inference and regimes of expectations.
+[[start:1376990][end:1382750]] The deontic value here serves as a common thread between Active Inference and regimes of expectations.

-23:05 [[start:1385900][end:1393390]] Through these regimes of expectation in active inference, we'll achieve a better understanding of social conformity and decision making.
+23:05 [[start:1385900][end:1393390]] Through these regimes of expectation in Active Inference, we'll achieve a better understanding of social conformity and decision making.

 23:17 [[start:1397030][end:1412280]] Regimes of expectation centers on the computational construct of deontic value, which we explained before and aligns with the broader research on social conformity, especially the winner takes all model proposed by Frank in 2008.
 [[start:1414170][end:1426090]] Social expectation here play a significant role in shaping human decisions, and specifically, social conformity act as a learning strategy which is effective in uncertain environments.